microsoft/AzureMonitorAddonForSplunk/README.md

 6. Restart Splunk

 ### After restarting Splunk
-In the Apps manager screen of the Splunk Web UI you should now see "Splunk Add-on for Azure Monitor".
+In the Apps manager screen of the Splunk Web UI you should now see "Azure Monitor Logs".
 In Settings / Data Inputs you should see in the Local Inputs list "Azure Monitor Logs".
 Create a new instance of the add-on and supply the needed inputs according to the Inputs section below.
 I name my instances according to the resource group that I'm monitoring with it, but you may have other naming standards.

 ## Inputs: (all are required)